samanthagevans7/nhl-goal-prediction/README.md

 # Predicting NHL Goal Probabilities with Machine Learning
-this prject explores NHL shot data from [MoneyPuck.com](https://moneypuck.com) to build models that predict goal probabilities.
+This prject explores NHL shot data from [MoneyPuck.com](https://moneypuck.com) to build models that predict goal probabilities.

 Starting with exploratory data analysis (EDA) and logistic regression, the project progresses towards more advanced machine learning models.

 ---